MicrosoftDocs/cpp-docs/docs/standard-library/queue-class.md

 ### Parameters

-*val*\
+*`val`*\
-The element added to the back of the queue.
+The element added to the back of the `queue`.

 ### Remarks

-The back of the queue is the position occupied by the most recently added element and is the last element at the end of the container.
+The back of the `queue` is the position occupied by the most recently added element and is the last element at the end of the container.

 ### Example